Picnic table area along Three Square Hollow Overlook

 With proper precautions, hiking is a great activity to connect you with nature and help keep you fit.

-• Spend some time researching your route and understanding how far you'll be hiking and how long it will take.
+• Spend time researching your route and understanding how far you'll be hiking and how long it will take.
 Be sure you are staying within your ability to ensure you make it back to your vehicle.

 • Hike with a friend or family member.
 If you are hiking alone, be sure someone knows where you are, your planned path, and when you will return.

 • During the spring, look for spring flowers and budding greens and trees.
-Rain can make for slippery conditions and washed out trails.
+Rain can make for slippery conditions and washed-out trails.

 • Fall offers a fireworks show of colors along hiking trails.
 Off-the-beaten-path trails can become hidden under fallen leaves, so pay close attention to trail markings.